GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ## [25] "rate_annual_84pc"
 ## [26] "rate_annual_median"
 ```
-For a detailed discussion of these variables, see [../../DETAILED_README.md](../../DETAILED_README.md).
+For further discussion, see [../../DETAILED_README.md](../../DETAILED_README.md).

-For our purposes, one important variable is `Mw`, the scenario moment
+For our purposes an important variable is `Mw`, the scenario moment
 magnitude.
-The moment magnitudes are binned and cover the range 7.2, 7.3, ...,
+The scenario moment magnitudes are binned and take values in 7.2, 7.3, ...,
-9.8 although the higher magnitudes may be impossible according to PTHA18 (i.e.
+9.8.
+Beware that some of the higher magnitudes will be impossible according to PTHA18, and
-assigned a rate of 0).
+these are assigned a rate of zero.
+The PTHA18 maximum-magnitude varies
+depending on the source-zone, but is never greater than 9.6.

 ```r
 # Print all unique Mw values -- beware not all of these will be "possible" according